-The sweat test is a simple, painless diagnostic test used to measure the salt content of sweat to determine whether someone has cystic fibrosis.
-It’s considered by clinicians to be the gold standard in diagnosing this disease.
+The sweat test is a simple, painless diagnostic test used to determine whether someone has cystic fibrosis (CF).
+It works by measuring the amount of salt in the person’s sweat, and is considered to be the gold standard in diagnosing this disease.

-CFTR is also present in the skin, so measuring the salt content of sweat allows doctors to evaluate the function of CFTR without a painful or invasive test.

-Patients with cystic fibrosis have more chloride in their sweat due to the lack of functional CFTR protein.
+CFTR also is present in the skin, so measuring the salt content of sweat is a way to easily test the function of CFTR without a painful or invasive test.
+Due to the lack of functional CFTR, people with cystic fibrosis have abnormally high amounts of chloride in their sweat.
+Chloride levels in sweat from CF patients can be two to five times higher than is normal.

-The sweat test is used to confirm a diagnosis of cystic fibrosis after a positive newborn screening for CF. The test is also frequently used in clinical trials as a measure to evaluate whether a particular treatment improves CFTR function.
+The sweat test is often used to confirm a diagnosis of cystic fibrosis after a positive newborn screening for CF. The test is also frequently used in clinical trials as a measure to evaluate whether a particular treatment improves CFTR function.

 How the sweat test is performed

-No special preparation is needed prior to the test, other than to avoid treating the test area with any creams or lotions for 24 hours before the test, which takes about an hour.
-No injections are used in this procedure.
+No special preparation is needed prior to the test, other than avoiding putting any creams or lotions on the test area for 24 hours beforehand.
+No injections are used in a sweat test, which usually takes about an hour to perform.

-The time it takes to get the results of the sweat test varies, but parents or patients usually receive the results within a few days.
-The doctor will discuss the results with the patient or their family, as well as treatment options that are available if the patient tests positive for cystic fibrosis.
+The time it takes to get the results of the sweat test varies, but is usually only a few days.
+Healthcare providers will discuss the results with the patient and the family, as well as treatment options that are available if the patient tests positive for cystic fibrosis.